• Skip to main content

 Conclusion

-Understanding the difference between these two types of taxes can help you make sense of how governments fund public services and what your own responsibilities as a taxpayer are.
-Whether you’re paying direct taxes on your income or indirect taxes when you buy goods, taxes are an important part of how societies function and grow.
+By understanding both types, you can better appreciate how governments fund public services and what your responsibilities are as a taxpayer.
+Whether it’s direct taxes on income or indirect taxes on purchases, taxes are the backbone of how societies function and grow.

 Categories: Income Tax